lee2sman/everyday/README.md

 uh-oh, starting pico-8. a generative toything
 139
 found this on old computer from several several years ago. added fillp and then >>> published.
+140
+same, an early sketch i just found, from before i knew pico-8 or lua. i added in some random fillp backgrounds.